msak222/slate/source/apidoc/premium/en.html.md

 # Introduce

-Coinsuper  API iis an interface provided by Coinsuper for external developers.
+Coinsuper  API is an interface provided by Coinsuper for external developers.